stream-protocol/e-commerce-stripe-onramp/README.md

 The project utilizes the following technologies and dependencies:

 - **stripe/crypto** The Stripe fiat-to-crypto onramp enables individuals to securely purchase cryptocurrencies directly from your platform or Dapp at the time of checkout.
 The onramp is fully customizable and you can integrate it into your product or service.
 Stripe acts as the merchant of record for these onramp transactions and takes full liability for all fraud and disputes.
-Stripe also handles all regulatory requirements, know your customer (KYC) verifications, and sanctions screening.
+Stripe also handles all regulatory requirements, know-your-customer (KYC) verifications, and sanctions screening.
 Customers have the option of saving payment methods, KYC data, and wallet information with Stripe, which makes the returning onramp experience much faster.

-- **Next 13 (App Router)** The version 13 of Next.js, which includes the new App Router feature for client-side navigation within the application.
-This allows for smoother transitions between pages without full page reloads.
+- **Next 13 (App Router)** Version 13 of Next.js, which includes the new App Router feature for client-side navigation within the application.
+This allows for smoother transitions between pages without full-page reloads.

-- **Tailwind CSS** A highly customizable CSS framework that offers utility classes for rapid UI development.
+- **Tailwind CSS** Is a highly customizable CSS framework that offers utility classes for rapid UI development.

 - **Prisma** An open-source database toolkit that simplifies database access with its type-safe query builder, schema migrations, and data modeling features.